Annual Dinner

-Christopher Preston, author of Tenacious Beasts, Wildlife Recoveries that Change How We Think About Animals, is our keynote speaker for the 2026 Black Canyon Audubon Society Annual Meeting.
-Tenacious Beasts was the winner of the High Plains International Book Award 2024 (non-fiction), received First Honorable Mention in the Rachel Carson Environmental Book Awards 2024, and was included in the New Yorker’s Best Books of 2023.
+Our keynote speaker, Christopher Preston, author of Tenacious Beasts, Wildlife Recoveries that Change How We Think About Animals, will present a message of hope as he discusses animal recovery success stories.
+Tenacious Beasts, Wildlife Recoveries that Change How We Think About Animals is winner of the High Plains International Book Award 2024 (non-fiction), First Honorable Mention in the Rachel Carson Environmental Book Awards 2024, and was included in the New Yorker’s Best Books of 2023.

 IMPORTANT NOTICE TO MEMBERS!